Ela Lee: Early life

 Lee was born to a Turkish father and a Korean mother who had moved to England in their 20s and 30s respectively and grew up in South London.
 At age nine, she became a British citizen.
 She graduated from the University of Oxford.

 Career

 Before becoming a writer, Lee began her career working as a litigator.

 In 2022, Lee secured a two-book deal with Harvill Secker.
 Her debut novel Jaded was published in 2024 to a positive critical reception.
 Written during the COVID-19 lockdowns, the novel is loosely based on her own experiences, with the lead character Jade (Ceyda) Kaya (Kayaoğlu) being a City lawyer of Korean and Turkish descent, as well as the experiences of her friends and colleagues in the workplace.
 Jaded was shortlisted for Amazon Books UK's Fiction Book of the Year.

-In 2024, Lee was working on her second novel, set after the 2008 financial crisis.
-Lee reunited with Harvill Secker for her second novel Minbak.
+In 2024, Lee was working on her second novel.
+Lee reunited with Harvill Secker for the publication of her second novel Minbak in 2026.
+The novel charts dual timelines between 1985 Incheon and post-2008 financial crash London.